 DBT Therapy Interfering Behaviours is an advanced level DBT workshop.
 To take this workshop, you must be an active therapist and have completed An Introduction to DBT (or an approved equivalent), DBT Skills Training: Part 1, DBT Skills Training: Part 2 and DBT Individual Therapy.
 This workshop applies the principles learned throughout the certificate to therapy interfering and destroying behaviour.
 You must already have learned those principles and strategies to be able to fully engage in this workshop.

 All other workshops can be taken in any order.
 However, it should be noted that the best experience is to follow the order that is outlined in the list to the right to maximize the learning; each workshop builds upon the prerequisite skills of the one before.

 To complete the DBT Certificate, you must complete all seven workshops.
 You can complete this certificate in as little as one year or take up to seven years.

 After completing this certificate, you will not be allowed to identify yourself as a certified DBT therapist.
 The only approved DBT certification is through the DBT-Linehan Board of Certification.
 We have designed this certificate to meet the educational requirements of the certification process, as well as to begin to prepare you for the certification exam.
 Please see the DBT-Linehan Board of Certification website for complete details about DBT certification.

 BECOMING A THERAPIST

-Completing this DBT certificate will not qualify you to register with the Ontario College of Social Workers and Social Service Workers or the College of Registered Psychotherapists of Ontario.
+Completing this DBT certificate will not qualify you to register with any college or association, including the Ontario College of Social Workers and Social Service Workers or the College of Registered Psychotherapists of Ontario.
 Please visit those websites for information on becoming a therapist in Ontario.

 For more information about this certificate contact the Faculty of Social Work Professional Development office: